-It is also important that the restaurant kitchen and storage is well separated from the customer seating area and ventilated so that the smell and noise of preparation and cooking do not reach the customers.
+It is necessary that the restaurant kitchen and storage is well separated from the customer seating area and ventilated so that the smell and noise of preparation and cooking do not reach the customers.

 3. Human Comfort

-It goes without saying that the comfort of the people in your restaurant, your customers as well as your staff is extremely important.
-If your customers are uncomfortable with the ambience, they’ll refrain from dining at your restaurant.
+The comfort of the people in your restaurant, your customers as well as your staff is paramount.
+If your customers are uncomfortable with the ambiance, they’ll refrain from dining at your restaurant.
 On the other hand, the comfort of your staff is just as important.
 Unless you provide good working conditions, the efficiency of your staff would be minimal.
 Human comfort in an indoor space primarily relies on thermal comfort and indoor air quality (achieved by temperature, humidity control good and ventilation), lighting and acoustic comfort, which we have discussed in the points below.